InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 archives. **Birds-of-a-Feather (BOF) Breakout** sessions enable parties interested in collaborating to come together.
-Finally, each hackathon targets the generation of a **Reproducible Resource** for registration and analysis of a specific brain imaging dataset.
+Finally, each hackathon targets the generation of a **Reproducible Resource** for registration and analysis of a specific brain imaging modality.

 ## Logistics